Python-GIS-book/site/source/part1/chapter-01/md/03-for-loops.md

     print('')
 ```

+Let's check the updated values in the list.

 ```python
 print(numbers)
 ```

 <!-- #region -->
-Let's see what we can observe:
+There are several important things to observe in this `for` loop:

-1. You can see that because we are using the `range()` function, the value assigned to the loop variable `i` starts with `0` and increases by `1` each time through the loop.
+1. Because we are using the `range()` function, the value assigned to the loop variable `i` starts with `0` and increases by `1` each time through the loop.
-2. We can see the value in the list `numbers` at index `i` each time through the loop, and how that value changes when it is increased by adding `i`.
+2. Value in the list `numbers` at index `i` increases at each iteration.
 3. The value that changes in the list `numbers` in each iteration through this for loop is the value at index `i`, while the other values are not updated.
 This occurs because we're assigning a new value at `numbers[i]`.
-4. Note that the values for `numbers[i]` on the right side of the equation is the "old" value.
+4. Value of `numbers[i]` on the right side of the equation is the "old" value.
 That "old" value is increased by `i` first, and then stored as the updated value `numbers[i]`.

 ```{note}